dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/DropdownList.md

+﻿## DropdownList

-﻿The element to accept a selection input from a set of options shown in a dropdown menu.
+The element to accept a selection input from a set of options shown in a dropdown menu.

 [inset]